bretgeek/VibeJS/README.md

 ## Bundle with Webpack

-* I assume your are already familar with Webpack but if not see https://webpack.js.org/guides/getting-started/  and be sure to check out all the different options.
+* I assume your are already familiar with Webpack but if not see https://webpack.js.org/guides/getting-started/  and be sure to check out all the different options.

 * Now suppose you have installed Webpack. https://webpack.js.org/guides/installation/